Do you want to manage your social media in your browser with notifications and live streaming?

 You will see this screen, which allows you to choose the type of column.

-These are the types of column you can add:
+These are the types of columns you can add:

 - Home: This shows the Twitter stream for a particular account